CDRT/docs/dash/dash_top.md

  2. Either right click on the system and select **Boot** menu item or click on the ribbon icon **Boot**.

-     The Boot Screen appears and displays:

-  - Drop-down list with all the boot configurations available for the system.
+  3. The Boot Screen appears and displays a drop-down list with all the boot configurations available for the system.

       - Settings information for the selected boot configuration from the drop-down list:

-  - This boot configuration will be used during next boot.
+         > This boot configuration will be used during next boot.

-  - This boot configuration will not be used during next boot.
+         > This boot configuration will not be used during next boot.

-  - This boot configuration will be used only for next boot
+         > This boot configuration will be used only for next boot

-3. The current boot order for the selected boot configuration from the drop-down list.
+     - The current boot order for the selected boot configuration from the drop-down list.

 4. Select the required boot configuration from the **Name** drop down list.